U2NG/2018-OSF-Demo/04_OSF_Sharing.md

 **We want to make sure it is discoverable.**

+#### Searching:
-Work posted on the OSF can be discovered in a couple of different ways.
+Work posted on the OSF can be discovered in a few different ways.

+* In the OSF:
-* The first is through the search function within the OSF itself.
+    * The first is through the `search function` within the OSF itself.
 We can search for anything we want, a project title, a general topic, a person’s name, and the system will bring up anything related to our search.

 You’ll see it will also make suggestions about ways to potentially refine your search.

+* Using Google:
-Public project on the OSF are also indexed by google, so they can be discovered outside the system.
-So, for example, if we go to google and search for ‘Daniel Lakens effect size’ his OSF project related to effect sizes comes up.
+  * Public project on the OSF are also `indexed by google`, so they can be discovered outside the system.
+So, for example, if we go to google and search for `‘Daniel Lakens effect size’` his OSF project related to effect sizes comes up.

+* Share:
   * Finally, information that has been registered on the OSF is discoverable through the **SHARE** notification service.
 If we go to **osf.io/share**, this will allow us to search through the contents of over 50 different providers.

-* For SHARE specifically, only public registrations show up in the search results, which is another reason to register projects when you want to release a stable version of them.
+For SHARE specifically, `only public registrations show up in the search results`, which is another reason to register projects when you want to release a stable version of them.

-Part of making our work discoverable is making sure the right people find it through searches, so we want to make sure we understand how are work is being searched.
+* Part of making our work discoverable is making sure the right people find it through searches.

+* We want to make sure we understand how are work is being searched.

+* Currently, the search on the OSF will search through contents in the wiki, project/component names, and tags.

+* But it won’t search through individual files.

+### ***Discussion***
-Currently, the search on the OSF will search through contents in the wiki, project/component names, and tags.
-But it won’t search through individual files.
-If you think there are a few important key words that people might use to search for your project that don’t appear in the wiki or project name, where do you put this information? **We can add tags** to our project to make it more discoverable.
+If you think there are a few important key words that people might use to search for your project that don’t appear in the wiki or project name, where do you put this information?

+**We can add tags** to our project to make it more discoverable.

-You’ll notice this **tags** area to the right of the screen.
+* You’ll notice this **tags** area to the right of the screen.
 I can put whatever descriptors or keywords in here that I want to make it easier to discover my project for searching for related words/topics.

 ## ***Activity***
 **Add some tags that you think might be relevant to your project.**